jrihon/thesis/chapters/05_chapter/05_futureperspective.typ

 ) <fig-nucleobase-modify>

 The issue resolves two huge problems.
 First, implementing modified nucleobases this way would require minimal effort from the user.
 From a developer's point of view, the assumption can be made that the user is responsible to satisfy their basepairing and modification needs.
 Ducque just supplies a way to automate implementing modifications.
-A second two-birds-with-one-stone solution resolves the fact that all moieties are interchangeable.
+The second resolve brings about that all moieties are now interchangeable.
 The sugar, the nucleobase and the linker originate from separate files, resulting in synthetic modifications that can be mixed and matched at the will of the user.
 The original backbone is defined by the sugar moiety, which is required to build the structure and assign basepairs with one of the five canonical nucleobases.
 A linker moiety can be associated with any backbone.
 A nucleobase moiety can be associated with any sugar and can have its orientation manipulated (@fig-nucleobase-modify).
 //
 //
 //